Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Explicit Turing Machines for NP-Complete Problems

 Since acceptance requires that every clause is satisfied during the final forward scan, it follows that under the assignment specified by $\mathcal{V}$, each clause of $\varphi$ evaluates to \texttt{True}.
 Therefore, the certificate $\mathcal{V}$ satisfies the CNF formula $\varphi$. \end{proof} \end{lemma}

-\begin{lemma}[Completeness of Verification] Let $\Phi \# \mathcal{V}$ be a well-formed input such that the Boolean assignment encoded by the certificate string $\mathcal{V}$ satisfies the CNF formula $\varphi$.
-Then the Turing machine $\mathcal{M}_{\mathrm{SAT}}$ does not enter the \textsc{Reject} state and eventually halts in the \textsc{Accept} state. \end{lemma}
+\begin{lemma}[Completeness of Certificate-Oblivious SAT Verifier] Let $\Phi \# \mathcal{V}$ be a well-formed input such that the Boolean assignment encoded by the certificate string $\mathcal{V}$ satisfies the CNF formula $\Phi$.
+Then the Turing machine $M_{\mathrm{SAT}}$ does not enter the \textsc{Reject} state and eventually halts in the \textsc{Accept} state. \end{lemma}

 \begin{proof} Assume that the certificate $\mathcal{V}$ satisfies the formula $\varphi$.
-We show that $\mathcal{M}_{\mathrm{SAT}}$ cannot enter the \textsc{Reject} state during its execution.
+We show that $M_{\mathrm{SAT}}$ cannot enter the \textsc{Reject} state during its execution.

 By inspection of the transition rules, the machine enters \textsc{Reject} only if it encounters a clause whose literals have all been evaluated and found to be false.
-Unassigned variables, represented by the states \textsc{Unknown.S} and \textsc{UnknownTerm.S} where $\textsc{S} \in \{\textsc{Forwarded}, \textsc{Free}\}$, never trigger rejection.
+Unassigned variables, represented by the states \textsc{Unknown.S} and \textsc{UnknownTerm.S} where $\textsc{S} \in \{\textsc{Forwarded}, \textsc{Free}\}$, never trigger a rejection.

-Since $\mathcal{V}$ satisfies $\varphi$, every clause of $\varphi$ contains at least one literal that evaluates to true under the assignment encoded by $\mathcal{V}$.
-When the corresponding variable is eliminated and substituted, that literal evaluates to true, and the machine transitions into the \textsc{Skip.Free} state for that clause.
-Once a clause enters \textsc{Skip.Free}, it is never reconsidered and cannot lead to rejection.
+During the iteration of the fetch/assignment and evaluation phases, when a corresponding variable is identified and substituted, the satisfying literal causes the machine to transition into the \textsc{Skip.Free} or \textsc{Skip.Forwarded} state for that clause.
+Once a clause enters a \textsc{Skip.S} state, it keep \textsc{Skip} prefix for the remainder of the clause and cannot lead to a rejection.

+Thus, the iteration of fetch/assignment and evaluation continues until every clause evaluates to \texttt{True}, as there is no clause that evaluates to \texttt{False} under the satisfying assignment.
+Furthermore, since $\mathcal{V}$ satisfies $\Phi$, every clause in $\Phi$ contains at least one literal that evaluates to \texttt{True} under the assignment encoded by $\mathcal{V}$.
 Therefore, no clause can cause the machine to enter the \textsc{Reject} state.

 After all variables are processed, the machine completes a forward scan in the \textsc{Skip.Forwarded} state and reaches the end marker $\#$, at which point it enters \textsc{Accept}.

-Hence, $\mathcal{M}_{\mathrm{SAT}}$ halts in \textsc{Accept} whenever the certificate $\mathcal{V}$ satisfies the formula $\varphi$. \end{proof}
+Hence, $M_{\mathrm{SAT}}$ halts in \textsc{Accept} whenever the certificate $\mathcal{V}$ satisfies the formula $\varphi$. \end{proof}

-\paragraph{Time Complexity Analysis.} Let $m$ denote the number of Boolean variables and let $n$ denote the total input length, with $m \le n$.

-The execution of $\mathcal{M}_{\mathrm{SAT}}$ proceeds by processing variables sequentially, from right to left, exactly once per variable.

-\begin{itemize} \item For each variable $x_i$, the machine performs a single right-to-left traversal to decrement the corresponding counter until it reaches zero.
-Once this occurs, $x_i$ is \emph{placed} and will never be revisited.
-Used variables are effectively erased from further consideration.